What is Lean Coffee?

 Going Big With Lean Coffee Chat

 I’ve used lean coffee formats in larger retrospectives and meetups of 50+.
 The key is to design them to keep conversations flowing among as many people as possible.
-The best way to do this is to break the larger group into group of 6-8, give the group one of the visual cheatsheets above, ask one person to facilitate (using the cheatsheet), and after 45 minutes, ask each table to come up with one key insight to share with the entire large group.
+The best way to do this is to break the larger group into groups of 6-8, give the group one of the visual cheatsheets above, ask one person to facilitate (using the cheatsheet), and after 45 minutes, ask each table to come up with one key insight to share with the entire large group.
 You may need to adjust the debrief time if the group is very large.

 I have some written examples here: